Power of the Black Vote

-The world knows that Black women make the difference when it comes to getting candidates elected.
+The world knows that Black women make the difference when it comes to getting the vote out and candidates elected.

-This important election year we are as eagerly committed to increasing the number of individuals registered to vote, increasing awareness about who is on the ballot and turning out our community to vote.
-We are kicking off our campaign now and asking our community members to check their voting status today!
+Our campaign is year round.
+In the off season as in the season -- we ask our community members to take a look at their voting status!
 Check that your name, address and polling location is correct.
 We do not want last minute surprises when you don't have time to make corrections.
 Check your voting status today!
 It's quick and easy.

 Remember we determine our outcomes.
 We make the difference.
 We must vote for change.

-BWOPA has been on the forefront of change since 1968.
-Today with 50+ years of mobilizing and organizing our communities and eight (8) chapters throughout California, we are even more determined to ensure equity, diversity and inclusiveness are realized in all areas of our lives.
+Since 1968, BWOPA has been on the forefront of change.
+Today with 50+ years of mobilizing, organizing and empowering our communities throughout our nine (9) chapters throughout California, we are even more determined to ensure equity, diversity and inclusiveness are realized in all areas of our lives.

 Join us to create societal change.
 DONATE TODAY to support our efforts to get out in our community to educate and register our people.
 Any contribution - $50, $100, $250, $500, $1000 - helps us get closer to our financial goal.